razorpay/blade/rfcs/2022-04-09-accessibility.md

 **Target:** Everyone and especially people with motor disabilities who use a keyboard to navigate.
 **Goal:** Ensure users who cannot use the mouse (blind, motor disabilities) can access the crucial parts of the app through keyboard.

-For a web page to be accessible, all interactive elements must be operable via the keyboard, Not all users are able to use a mouse to navigate a web page, Keyboard-only and screen reader users rely on navigating and using a web page with only a keyboard.
+For a web page to be accessible, all interactive elements must be operable via the keyboard.
+Not all users are able to use a mouse to navigate a web page, keyboard-only and screen reader users rely on navigating and using a web page with a physical or a virtual keyboard.

 ### Areas to cover